 f0f1 is loaded into working memory by a thing called a "bootloader", or bootrom.
 The bootloader works along with the arm9 processor to ensure that the code it is trying to run is signed and valid.
 All code and instructions that are involved in the operating system are "signed", or verified to be authentic, by Nintendo using keys and other such security measures.

 What we, as hackers, aim for is compromising the arm9 processor in order to do what we want with it, not what Nintendo says we should want.
 The contemporary method for this is to exploit some bug, and use that to trick the arm9 processor into letting us install b9s to our f0 partition. boot9strap, aka b9s, is a custom bootloader that allows us to run unsigned code and instructions.
 The arm9 and arm11 processors generally won't run any unsigned code. b9s allows us to step around this restriction and load unsigned payloads.

 This brings us to Luma, the currently biggest and best custom firmware.
-Luma is an unsigned and unofficial addition to your firmware, which allows for things like region-free play, signature bypasses that allow you to install unofficial applications to your home screen, real-time cheat menus, etc etc etc. Luma runs "alongside" your official firmware, which means that on the surface, it doesn't look any different.
+Luma is an unsigned and unofficial addition to your firmware, which allows for things like region-free play, signature bypasses that allow you to install unofficial applications to your home screen, real-time cheat menus, etc etc etc. Luma runs "alongside" your official firmware/software, which means that on the surface, it doesn't look any different.
 Luma exists as boot.firm on your SD card's root directory. b9s tells the system to load boot.firm as the firmware every time you boot up your console.

 As we have learned, b9s is installed to f0.
 When a system update or, importantly, a system format occurs, f0f1 are left untouched (thanks to Luma).
 This means that the only way to get rid of b9s is to deliberately uninstall it, or install something malicious that screws up your f0f1.
 Essentially, once you have b9s, it tends to stick around.